 Open the lid and look inside.
 Check the plastic guard around the drum to see if it is exposed more on one side than another.

 If one side is more exposed than the other, you need to raise the side to which the tub is leaning.

 Raise or lower the legs.

 Now turn the bolts clockwise to raise the washer, or counterclockwise to lower it.
-Do it until the bubble on the level stays right in the middle.
+Do it until the tub is centered.

-Only adjust the legs as far as necessary, extening the legs too far can cause washer to vibrate.
+Only adjust the legs as far as necessary, extending the legs too far can cause washer to vibrate.

 Inspect tub level.

 Open the lid to see if the tub is centered and not tilted to one side.
 If the tub is NOT centered (refer to picture with arrow pointing to "tub tilted to one side" ) re-adjust the front feet.

 Run a test load.

 Getting it exactly level can be tricky, so run the washer with a test load just to make sure.